 The B.C.
 Mines will also pose the threat of harmful synergies that may result from the simultaneous presence of different pollutants in the same waters.
 "Few studies exist on the effects that multiple metal 'cocktails' have on fish and aquatic food chains, and combined effects can be more toxic than any single element."
 It is known that the combination of copper and zinc "can be more than additive, with mixtures of the two metals causing higher rates of mortality in fish than expected based on each element alone."
 Mine proponents are aware of these risks, but have not modeled their effects.
-569

 Harms expected from the B.C.
 Mines will also have a cumulative effect, given that in many cases more than one mine and its waste materials drain into a single watershed.
 In KSM's case, water quality predictions understate harms by failing to account for cumulative effects when KSM's pollution is combined with that of the upstream Brucejack Mine project.
-Canadian federal and provincial authorities, as well as the United States Environmental Protection Agency and the Alaska Department of Environmental Conservation have expressed concerns that metals (particularly chromium and zinc) and nonmetal (selenium and arsenic) pollution from Brucejack Mine will cause harm to downstream fish and fish habitat.
-The Brucejack Mine proponent
+Canadian federal and provincial authorities, as well as the United States Environmental Protection Agency and the Alaska Department of Environmental Conservation have expressed concerns that metals (particularly chromium and zinc) and nonmetal (selenium and arsenic) pollution from Brucejack Mine proponent

-567 Woody, Copper Effects at 14.
+- Id. at 14-273. - Woody, Copper Effects at 14.